Meet Ayelet Tsabari, Writer in Residence

 Thursday, March 8, 6:30 pm, Beeton Hall, Toronto Reference Library

-Tsabari will lead a panel discussion of editors from literary magazines, as well as share insights gained from submitting her work.
+Tsabari will lead a panel discussion of editors from literary magazines (Alicia Elliott, Creative Nonfiction Editor at The Fiddlehead, Associate Nonfiction Editor at Little Fiction/Big Truths, and a consulting editor with The New Quarterly; Nailah King, a member of the Room magazine editorial collective; Meaghan Strimas, editor at The Humber Literary Review).
+She will also share insights gained from submitting her work.
 She will also share tips from other writers who contributed to her guide, The Writer’s Guide to Publishing in Literary Magazines and Entering Contests.
 Free.
 No registration required.

 Interview: Exchanging Notes: The Interview with Ayelet Tsabari, Writer in Residence